 - 1. With the printer on, press the ON LINE button until the printer displays "OFF LINE". - 2.
-Open the printhead cover. - Press the Cartridge/+ key on the control panel.
-This moves the carriage to the middle of the printer.
-Do not move the cartridge by hand.

-4. To remove the ink jet cartridge, place your thumb on the grooved surface and press down slightly then tilt towards you until it pops loose.

-5. Lift the print cartridge out of the cradle.
+Open the Transport Door of the printer. - 3.
+Press the Cartridge/+ key on the control panel.
+This moves the carriage to the middle of the printer. - 4.
+To remove the ink jet cartridge (color or black), place your thumb on the grooved surface and press down until it pops loose. - 5.
+Lift the print cartridge out of the cradle.

-CMYK Printing Alignment (DA75S ONLY)
+CMYK Printing Alignment (DA55S ONLY)

-Your DA75S printer allows black (K) to print with color (CMY) at the same time (known as CMYK printing).
+Your DA55S printer allows black (K) to print with color (CMY) at the same time (known as CMYK printing).
 To ensure proper printing, the black (K) and color cartridges (CMY) need to be correctly aligned.
 The alignment procedure should be done whenever you replace any of your cartridges.
 Follow this procedure to align the cartridges:

-- 1. Turn ON the DA75S.
+- 1. Turn ON the DA55S.
 When the startup completes, the "ON LINE" screen displays. - 2.
 Press the Cartridge/+ button. - Replace the ink print cartridge (if you haven't done so already).
 The "Press a key when print heads replaced" prompt displays.
 Press any key to continue. - 4.
-When the "Reset color (or black) Ink..." prompts displays, press Cartridge/+ to reset the ink if you have just installed a new cartridge; otherwise, press Eject/- if all you need to do is the alignment procedure. - When the "ALIGN INK CARTRIDGES" prompt displays, press (+). - 6.
+When the "Reset color (or black) Ink..." prompts displays, press Cartridge/+ to reset the ink if you have just installed a new cartridge; otherwise, press Eject/- if all you need to do is the alignment procedure. - When the "ALIGN INK CARTRIDGES" prompt displays, press (+): - 6.
 When the "--COLOR ALIGNMENT--" prompt displays, insert an envelope into the printer and press Enter. - 7.
 The "Horiz adjust" prompt displays and the sample shown below prints on the envelope.

-- Press the (+) or (-) buttons to scroll through the selections and choose the number that represents the best horizontal alignment of the upper and lower lines (for the color and black cartridges, respectively). - 9.
+- 8. Press the (+) or (-) buttons to scroll through the selections and choose the number that represents the best horizontal alignment of the upper and lower lines (for the color and black cartridges, respectively). - 9.
 Insert an envelope into the printer and press Enter.
 The horizontal adjustment prompt displays and the sample shown below prints on the envelope.